Colleges Can Have Vocations, Too

 10:15 a.m.
 Break

 10:30 a.m.
 Audience conversation with panelists

 Travel and Housing

 Conferees will be housed in the Hilton Nashville/Green Hills Hotel, just minutes from the Lipscomb campus.
-To make a reservation call the hotel direct at (615) 297 – 9979 and ask for the Lipscomb University Conference group block.
-Alternatively, click on this link and enter the arrival and departure dates to begin the reservation process.
+To make a reservation call the hotel direct at 615.425.3115 and ask for the Lipscomb University Conference group block.
 The cutoff date to receive group block pricing is Tuesday, October 15th, 2019.
 Conferees who drive should consult this map that shows the location of both Lipscomb University and the Hilton Nashville/Green Hills Hotel.
 Conferees who use air travel will fly into the Nashville International Airport (BNA), less than thirty minutes from both Lipscomb and the conference hotel.

-For participants from NetVUE member institutions: the registration fee of $50 per person covers all conference costs, including meals and Friday night accommodations.
+For participants from NetVUE member institutions: The registration fee of $50 per person covers all conference costs, including meals and Friday night accommodations if accommodations are secured prior to the hotel’s cutoff date.
 Participants must make their own hotel reservations, which may include additional nights at their own expense.

 For participants from non-NetVUE member institutions: the non-member registration fee of $100 covers the conference and meals, but not lodging.
 Those from outside the Nashville area who need lodging must make their own arrangements.
 Non-members are welcome to stay at the Hilton Nashville/Green Hills Hotel, but may also seek out other accommodations; in either case, lodging is at their own expense.